AqtraPlatform/Docs/README.md

 ## What This Repository Is

-This is the **official documentation source** for the Aqtra platform—a single source of truth for product information, guides, and resources.
+This repository contains the **official MkDocs documentation source** for the Aqtra platform—a single source of truth for product information, guides, and resources.
+The documentation is built with MkDocs and published transparently on GitHub, hosted at **[docs.aqtra.io](https://docs.aqtra.io)**.

 Aqtra Docs serves customers, partners, developers, and decision-makers with clear, actionable knowledge to evaluate, implement, and get the most from the platform.

-Published transparently on GitHub and hosted at **[docs.aqtra.io](https://docs.aqtra.io)**, every change is tracked, reviewed, and versioned.
-The documentation is built with accessibility, discoverability, and multilingual support in mind—so teams across geographies and roles can find what they need, fast.
+Every change is tracked, reviewed, and versioned, built with accessibility, discoverability, and multilingual support in mind.

-Whether you're assessing Aqtra for your organization, integrating it into existing workflows, or supporting users, this documentation provides the clarity and context you need to succeed.

 ---

 ## Highlights

-- **🌍 Multilingual** — Available in English and German, with built-in language switcher
+- **🌍 Multilingual** — Available in English, German, French, Spanish, and Portuguese, with built-in language switcher
 - **🔍 Fast & Searchable** — Instant search across all content with smart suggestions
 - **📌 Versioned & Traceable** — Release notes, change history, and stable references
 - **♿ Accessibility-Minded** — Designed with WCAG principles for inclusive UX
 - **🚀 SEO-Ready** — Sitemaps, alternate links, and structured metadata for discoverability
 - **🔓 Open & Transparent** — Published from GitHub with full change visibility
+- **🤖 AI-Powered Translation** — Automated documentation translation using LLM with markdown-aware processing

 ---